 Configuration: On/Off or authorizeContent = true / false

-Enabling Auto-authorize will submit content from your connecting platform to Smartling and authorize it for translation in a DailyUploads ‘bucket’ job, at a frequency defined in the Polling Schedule field below.
+Enabling auto authorize will submit content from your connecting platform to Smartling and authorize it for translation in a DailyUploads ‘bucket’ job, at a frequency defined in the Polling Schedule field below.
 This automated option requires fewer resources in your translation process and can save time in ensuring translations are initiated and completed automatically.
-If you choose to enable auto authorize, the following configurations are available for your consideration.

 Talk to your Solutions Architect about if this feature is right for you.

-Once enabled, you can decide what state you want to retrieve the translations in from the following options;
+Once auto authorize is enabled, you can decide what state you want to retrieve the translations in from the following options;

 - Published: send only published translations to the connecting platform

 - Pseudo: send pseudo translations to the connecting platform, so you can view the potential layout of your translated asset.
 This setting is recommended during testing periods.

 - Pending: send any available translations to the connecting platform, meaning all published and saved translations.
 This can lead to frequent overwriting of translations in the connecting platform which may be problematic for some content types, such as email content, as translations will not be updated after the asset has been sent from the connecting platform.

 A namespace is an attribute of a string used in deduplication and is set by default to the file URL.
 This means that the same text uploaded in different files, even with the same variant values, will be considered different strings in Smartling.
 This is recommended when you have multiple developers who need to translate the same resources file in different code branches, or if two pages have the same sentences and both require translation separately.
 See Strings for more details.